Vector-06C: User community

 Although Vector-06C was foreshadowed by more mainstream home computers such as BK-0010, ZX Spectrum and its clones, it enjoyed a considerable loyal following of fans.
 Enthusiasts developed and produced software and hardware extensions for Vector.
-Among hardware extensions there are RAM-disk, floppy and HDD controllers, sound synthesizers, realtime clocks and others.
+Among hardware extensions there are RAM disk, floppy and HDD controllers, sound synthesizers, real-time clocks and others.
 Both commercial and public developments existed.
 There were electronic and hardcopy publications, most notably Invector, Vector User, Coman Info.
 Several software contests were held among Vector users, notably DemosFan that used to take place in Saint Petersburg, Russia.